-Parallel to the development of the state TREC organization came the development of local TREC organizations across the state.
-Currently, nine such organizations are working together with the state TREC to supplement and coordinate reentry activities across Tennessee.
+Parallel to the development of the state TREC organization came the development of local TREC collaborations across the state.
+Currently, nine TREC collaboratives are working together to supplement and coordinate reentry activities across Tennessee.

 TREC is led by the TDOC Commissioner and staff from the Department of Correction and the Board of Parole.
-Staff from Rehabilitative Services' Office of Reentry Services provides resources, support and guidance to the state TREC group and our local TREC partners.
+Staff from Rehabilitative Services provide resources, support, and guidance to the state TREC group and our local TREC partners.
 Many other state agencies are active participants including: Department of Safety & Homeland Security, Department of Finance & Administration - Office of Criminal Justice Programs, Department of Children's Services, Department of Mental Health & Substance Abuse Services, Department of Veterans Services, TRICOR, Department of Labor & Workforce Development, Department of Human Services, Department of Education, and many more.

-Local TREC organizations are typically comprised of representatives from police and sheriffs' departments, the courts, city and county government, local TDOC Field Service offices, and public and private treatment and service providers, along with many faith-based groups.
-These local groups regularly meet with our state TREC group via tele-conference to share information with each other for the benefit of all.
+Local TREC collaboratives are typically comprised of representatives from police and sheriffs' departments, the courts, federal, city and county government, local TDOC Field Service offices, public and private treatment service providers, along with many faith-based groups.
+These local groups regularly within their local regions.
+All local TREC groups will meet quarterly via tele-conference to share information with each other for the benefit of all.